Polska / śląskie

 Cieszyn - a city with county rights in southern Poland, in the Silesian Province.
 It lies on the right bank of the Olza River (on the left bank lies the Czech Těšín).
 It is situated 370 km southwest of Warsaw and 73 southwest of Katowice.

 The competition between Jewish and Christian merchants increased in Silesia at the beginning of the 16th century.
-The fact the Jews grew rich caused dissatisfaction and tensions among the village people who filed numerous complaints against the Silesian Jews to the imperial authorities in Vienna.
+The fact that the Jews grew rich caused dissatisfaction and tensions among the village people who filed numerous complaints against the Silesian Jews to the imperial authorities in Vienna.

-That was one of the reasons why on 14 September 1559, Emperor Ferdynand I issued an imperial edict which stated the Jews should be expelled from the Habsburg hereditary lands, i.e. the Czech Republic, Moravia and Silesia.
-From then on, the Jews could not take up official residence in Silesia; yet, the imperial edict was not widely applied.
-The Jews had separate enclaves in which they could live and these were Głogów and Biała Prudnicka in Silesia and Osobłóda and Opawa Silesia .
+That was one of the reasons why, on 14 September 1559, Emperor Ferdynand I issued an imperial edict ordering that the Jews be expelled from the Habsburg hereditary lands, i.e. the Czech Republic, Moravia and Silesia.
+From then on, the Jews could not take up official residence in Silesia; however, the imperial edict was not widely applied.
+The Jews had separate enclaves in which they could live: Głogów and Biała Prudnicka in Silesia and Osobłóda and Opawa Silesia .

 The life of the Jewish community in the Cieszyn borough under the Habsburg control in the 16th century was regulated by so-called land regulations, enacted in 1561, which were lists of common and state laws and resolutions of the local government councils of Silesian duchies.
-They contained a separate chapter entitled “Von Juden”, which defined the law of settlement on Habsburg lands and set loans given on interset by the Jews to lords and peasants, as well as other things.
+They contained a separate chapter entitled “Von Juden”, which defined the law of settlement on Habsburg lands and set loans given on interest by the Jews to lords and peasants, as well as other things .

 Cieszyn Duke Wacław Adam (reigned 1579-1617) did not abide by all the imperial edicts and often used the services of Jewish musicians and had a court glazier of Jewish origin called Markus.
 The duke awarded Markus for his faithful service by issuing, in 1575, a privilege that permitted him to buy a house in the town.
-Markus, however, went in debt and the town council sold his house in 1578.
+Markus, however, ran up debt and the town council sold his house in 1578.